-But how do we ensure that Charlotte remains an attractive place to live and work as we prepare to welcome 400,000 new residents over the next 25 years without continuing the development pattern of sprawl?
+But how do we ensure that Charlotte remains an attractive place to live and work as we prepare to welcome 400,000 new residents over the next 25 years?
+This is an exciting time for Charlotteans to shape the future of our city by making sustainable choices today.

-Smart growth means building urban, suburban and rural communities with housing and transportation choices near jobs, shops and schools.
+Fortunately, there is a smarter way to grow.
+Smart growth means building urban, suburban and rural communities with housing and transportation choices near jobs, shops, and schools.
 This approach supports local economies, protects the environment, and furthers opportunities for all.

-Sustain Charlotte is the voice for smart growth strategies in the region because we believe that this proven approach to development is critical for our community’s sustainability.
+Sustain Charlotte is the voice for smart growth strategies in our region because we believe that this proven approach to development is critical for our community’s sustainability.

 Mecklenburg County currently exceeds the federal limit for ground-level ozone – primarily due to tailpipe emissions.
 Providing more safe, affordable, and convenient alternatives to driving, and replacing suburban sprawl with more compact, walkable, and transit-oriented development are critical steps to improve our air quality.
 Read more